UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

   - Use a hash function to generate a has for every category.
   - The hashed value will become the index of the category.
-  - Some collisions may occur, but the overloading of UNKNOWN cateogry is reduced.
+  - Some collisions may occur, but the overloading of the UNKNOWN category is reduced.

 :::